How to get a cheap West End theatre ticket

 There are many ways to avoid these costs.
-Here’s our collection of insider tips on how to get the best deals on London theatre tickets
+Here’s our collection of insider tips on how to get the best deals on West End theatre tickets:

 Previews are one of the best ways to save money on West End tickets.
 During the preview period, which often lasts between a week and a month depending on the size of the production, technical difficulties are dealt with, costume changes are smoothed out and audience reactions are gaged.
 It is a way of making sure that the show gives its best performance on press night.
 Frequently, tickets for preview shows are cheaper than ones after the press performances.

 Tickets for midweek matinees are often more difficult to sell than ones for evening performances or Saturday matinees.
 As many people work five days a week, a midweek matinee isn’t that appealing.
 As a result, you will often find offers that just appear on midweek matinees.
 If you don’t work midweek, are on school or university holidays, or are retired, then a midweek matinee is a brilliant choice for you.
 Even midweek workers may consider taking a day off when they see the offers available to them.